classicdevops/cld/README.md

     </td>
   </tr>
 </table>

-The basis of the project is a centralized system of SSH access based on PAM:

 - all CLD users work according to the internal access matrix and have customizable permissions, they can be assigned personal Messenger account id, as well as API token
 - each user is authorized on the server to his PAM account